oycar/minus-plus/Example/Journals/more_examples.md

 adjustments to earlier work.
 This could have equally been accounted for as five different assets with different names, but this approach is more elegant.
 If the stages of the project had (for some reason) different lifetimes or were depreciated in a different way (eg prime cost rather than diminishing value) then it would be necessary to use separate accounts for those that differed.
+0

 In Australia depreciating items can be pooled if they are of low value; in this case each member of the pool is a separate parcel (so each represents at least one unit).
-The method name is POOL and the effective lifetime is always 5.3333 years.
+The method name is POOL and the effective lifetime is always 5.3333 years in Australia.
+(A lifetime of _l_ years means that in one year _1/l_ of the balance of the value can be depreciated, or for 5.3333 years _18.75%_.)

 To allow the components of the pool to be identified in the financial statements it is convenient to give each parcel a label, which would always be the last optional field before